Be a Poll Official

 page-img

 On Election Day, approximately 3,000 of your neighbors serve voters in Gwinnett by working as poll officials.
-You can take part by applying to serve as a poll worker during the 2024 election season.
+You can take part by applying to serve as a poll worker during election season.

 As a poll worker at one of our polling locations, you play an active role in ensuring the ongoing success of the electoral process.
 We need dedicated individuals who take pride in their work, are patient and enjoy teamwork, and are diligent and detail-oriented.